Inferring Belief States in Partially-Observable Human-Robot Teams: Methods

 \subsection{Scoring and Evaluation}

-Belief states are scored by comparing the responses of the belief states to situation awareness questions.
+Belief states are scored by comparing the model's responses of the belief states to situation awareness questions.
 Correct responses are awarded one point, and incorrect responses zero.
-For questions based on spatial reasoning, we awarded partial credit for near-correct answers.
+For questions based on spatial reasoning, near-correct answers received 0.5 points.
 For example, for a question asking \textit{``Where is the closest tomato?''}, responding \textit{``Center''} when the correct answer was one tile off-center scored $0.5$.
+Partial-credit was used because the situation awareness questions were multiple choice, so a distance metric was infeasible.
 The scoring function is defined as:

 Where $q$ is a situation awareness question asked to the user $u$ on layout $l$ at time $t$, $N$ is the total number of situation awareness questions asked, and $score_q (\beta^{A}_t, \beta^{B}_t) \mapsto \mathbb{R}$ is the scoring function for $q$ using two belief states $\beta^{A}_t$ and $\beta^{B}_t$.
 Our scoring function was symmetric, such that $score_q(\beta^{A}_t, \beta^{B}_t) = score_q(\beta^{B}_t, \beta^{A}_t)$.